HAIRLAB/Aliasing/README.md

 # SA
-Numerical examples for system aliasing
+Numerical examples and code for 'A Sampling Theorem for Exact Identification of Continuous-time Nonlinear Dynamical systems'.